thosgood/this-weeks-finds/markdown/101-151/week144.md

 You should also check out the Chandra website for nice new pictures of the black holes at the center of the Milky Way and Andromeda.

-Okay\...
+Okay...
 I've been sort of goofing off in the last few Weeks, but now I want to return to some hardcore mathematics.
 In particular, I want to talk about n-categories and homotopy theory, so I'm going to pick up "The Tale of n-Categories" roughly where I left off in